kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![bordered width=80%](./images/ODR_Guages.png)

-As you can see, after clicking on an image then clicking back this view indicates that the ODR resource is still **In Use** while other resources are either **Not Downloaded** or **Downloaded**.
+As you can see, after clicking on an image then clicking back, this view indicates that the ODR resource is still **In Use** while other resources are either **Not Downloaded** or **Downloaded**.
 Although UIKit and Foundation provide their own logic on when the device can reclaim these bundles, it's really ideal to indicate to the system when you are done using them.

->**Note:** Your results may vary slightly from the above, in that an asset may indicate either **In Use** or **Downloaded** depending on your exact timing.

 You'll now indicate to the system that the `NSBundleResourceRequest` is available to be reclaimed by the system as soon as you leave the `MapChromeViewController`.